lambdaacademy/erlang-workshop/README.md

 ```

 Instead of hard-coding the abacus server name as `server1`, pass it through
-the application environment using `application:get_env/3`:
+the application environment variables using `application:get_env/3`:

 ```erlang
 -define(DEFAULT_ABACUS_NAME, server1).